Jire/SwiftFUP/README.md

 ### Setup

+Make sure to chose JDK `21` as the default for the project.

 To run the server, it's as easy as putting your cache in the [server/cache/](server/cache/) directory and running the `Run Server` IDEA run config.